They feared the Lord, yet served their own gods… (2 Kings 17:33 NKJV)

 Here’s the choice: You don’t have to go to that porn site.
 You don’t have to wear those shorty shorts.
 You don’t have to sleep in on Sundays.
 You don’t have to spend so much time on social media.
 You don’t have to frequently hang out with non-Christians.

 Here’s the way of escape: You can ask for an accountability partner.
 You can buy cute new shorts.
+You can set your alarm to go off before church starts.
 You can delete your social media accounts.
-You can set your alarm to go off before church starts.
 You can find encouraging Christian friends.